Is knowing this even important?

 Steering through this new adventure together could be the turning point of your relationship as both of you enter the situation with the same knowledge and learn on the same plane.
 It exemplifies to your child what you stand for and gives you the chance to communicate with your child socially and emotionally.
 Research has shown that volunteering alongside your family members strengthens bonds so step out of the norm to get a couple of days off work for a short mission trip.

 Potato Pirates — Enter the Spudnet is a board game inspired by how the Internet works.
-It's perfect for family bonding and learning the Internet together.
+That's why it's also known as cybersecurity game.
+This pirates game is perfect for family bonding and learning the Internet together.
 Dispatch ships, fulfill orders and dodge cyber-attacks while learning a thing or two about network and cybersecurity.
 Get it in our store.

 Share this with someone you know who would appreciate and adopt these activities within their family.